The most popular tour on Phuket Island in Thailand, bar none, is the James Bond Island Tour.

-If you are planning on being in Phuket and thinking about taking the James Bond Island Tour, should you, is it worth it and what will you see?
+But, if you are planning on being in Phuket and thinking about taking the James Bond Island Tour, should you, how much does it cost, is it worth it and what will you see?

-Here, you will be given half an hour to walk around the grounds of the temple, buy bananas to feed the hundreds of wild monkeys running around, and to see the Buddha statues inside the spectacular Monkey Caves.
+Here, you will be given half an hour to walk around the grounds of the temple, buy bananas to feed the hundreds of wild macaques running around, and to see the Buddha statues inside the spectacular caves.

-The last time I went, my parents’ friend was wearing a long skirt with an elastic waistband, which was grabbed by a monkey and, before she knew it, she was left standing in nothing but her underwear with her skirt around her ankles.
+The last time I went, my parents’ friend was wearing a long skirt with an elastic waistband, which was grabbed by a monkey.
+Before she knew it she was left standing in nothing but her underwear with her skirt around her ankles.
 Very funny for us, but a bit embarrassing for her (she did laugh though!).

-After Monkey Caves, you’ll take another 15 minute drive until you arrive at a boat dock where you’re given life jackets and then climb into a longtailed boat.
-Off the boat speeds into the ocean to James Bond Island with, along the way, the most spectacular views of enormous limestone rocks sticking up in the water and the mountains behind.
+After Monkey Caves, you will take another 15 minute drive until you arrive at a boat dock where you are given life jackets and then asked to climb into a long-tailed boat.
+Off the boat speeds into the ocean to James Bond Island with, along the way, the most spectacular views of enormous limestone rocks sticking up in the water and the stunning mountains behind.

 From the Sea Gypsy Village, you will be taken by boat back to the coach, and then dropped off back at your hotel.

 Cost of James Bond Island Tour – The price of the James Bond Tour, like many things in Thailand, has gone through the roof.
-When I used to take it, it ran around 700 baht (about $32).
-Nowadays, it’s more than doubled to 1,500 baht ($64), which is a much higher cost, particularly if you are a family of three or four.
+When I used to take it, it ran around 650 baht (about $22).
+Nowadays, it has almost doubled to 1,250 baht ($42), which is a much higher cost, particularly if you are a family of three or four.

 Where Can You Book the James Bond Island Tour? – Every travel agent and tour shop in Phuket sells the James Bond Island Tour.
 They are all the same price and all offer just about the same thing, so no point shopping around just book it at the first travel agent you see.

 For an interesting photo opportunity of a famous movie scene and for the beautiful scenery alone, the James Bond Island Tour is well worth the money.
-Add onto it the Monkey Caves and the Sea Gypsy Village and it really is astounding value.
+Add onto it the Monkey Caves and the Sea Gypsy Village and it really is astounding value for a first-timer.